#reminder #blake3 #global #rdv

 RANDEVU

-• GLOBAL - reminders for the same object are the same for everyone
+• UNIVERSAL - reminders for the same object are the same for everyone

-• PROBABILISTIC - reminders are calculated using the probabilistic algorithm
+• PROBABILISTIC - reminders are calculated using a simple probabilistic algorithm based on powers of 2

-• DAILY - reminders are generated on a daily basis (UTC)
+• DAILY - reminders are following a daily schedule/interval (UTC)

-• FOSS - in public domain (Unlicense or MIT or Apache-2.0)
+• FOSS - in the public domain (Unlicense or MIT or Apache-2.0)

 • OFFLINE - no internet connection required

-• DETERMINISTIC - easily computable and predictible for any object and any date
+• DETERMINISTIC - easily computable and predictable for any object and any date

 • PSEUDORANDOM - reminders are spaced randomly and uniformly